mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. Haus Kante Wurzen w.V. itself.

 ### §5.
 Positions
-1. Every person at Kanthaus has a position (one).
+1. Every person at Kanthaus has a (one) position.
-1. The positions have proportional amounts responsibility and permissions, in ascending order these are—
+1. The positions have proportional quantities of responsibilities and rights.
+In ascending order these are—
   1. Guest (§6),
   1. Volunteer (§7), and
   1. Member (§8).